violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

     $ git config --global color.ui auto

-All the various `color.*` (where `*` is wildcard) configurations available with git commands, will then be set.
+All the various `color.*` (where `*` is a wildcard) configurations available with git commands, will then be set.
 The `auto` makes sure Git try only those colors the current terminals emulator supports.
-When a command is used for the first time, relevant color configuration is be set.
+When a command is used for the first time, relevant color configuration is set.

 ### Rendition of non-ASCII Characters